Implementing the Disclosure (Scotland) Act 2020

 New powers for councils and integration boards

-The Act gives local councils and integration boards new powers to make referrals to Disclosure Scotland.
+The Act gave local councils and integration boards new powers to make referrals to Disclosure Scotland.

 This is to better safeguard people who have set up their own care and support arrangements, such as: